Ch3shireDev/KittenPlayer/README.md

-﻿# KittenPlayer
+﻿# Kitten Player

 A foobar2000 clone, integrating usability of common player with youtube-dl features.
-Saves offline and organises tracks from Youtube.
+Saves offline and organizes tracks from Youtube.

 ## User stories